mikewojnowicz/acc/workshop_instructions.md

 <br>

 ## II.
 Virtual environment practice

+Virtual environments allow for isolated and reproducible dependencies.

 1. Type `pip freeze` to see what python packages are installed globally.
 2. Type `virtualenv env` in the terminal to create a virtual environment.
 3. Type `ls .`.
 Do you see a new folder called `env`?